jimolayinka/Data-Analysis-File/README.md

 ### Data Source

-This data source was gitten from open source dataset platform, on Kagel to be precise
+This data source was gotten from open source dataset platform, on Kaggle to be precise

 ### Tools Used
 - Excel for Data Cleaning